-Using those modern materials is a great addtion and doesn’t really go against the traditional aspect of archery.
+Using those modern materials is a great addition and doesn’t really go against the traditional aspect of archery.

 A longbow is meant to be shot instinctively!

-When I first shot the Montana Longbow I mentioned above, I was very surprised how quiet it actually is.
+When I first shot a Montana Longbow, I was very surprised at how quiet it actually is.

 An arrow shelf is often used to add a little comfort.